truemogician/Logitech-GHUB-Key-Combination/README.md

         { SideFront },
         { "a", "b" }
       )
-      --"a" and "b" will be clicked parallelly Event:RegisterReleasedBind(
+      --"a" and "b" will be clicked sequentially Event:RegisterReleasedBind(
         { SideMiddle },
         { { "a", "b" } }